Wawa Volunteer Services

 This role assists the Nursing and Child Life staff in attending to the non-medical needs of children and families.
 Primary responsibilities would include delivering supplies, engaging in play opportunities with patients, holding babies, and other tasks contributing to the comfort and care of patients and families.

-Occupational and Physical Therapy (Philadelphia campus and select network locations)
+Occupational and Physical Therapy (Select network locations)

 Assist Occupational or Physical Therapy staff in attending to the non-medical needs of children and families.
 Primary responsibilities contribute to the comfort and care of patients and families in an outpatient setting and include greeting patients, families and staff, assisting with cleaning mats and toys, and other tasks identified by staff.